EliotKhachi/publicZk/202309150457/README.md

 # Amazon ELB

-An Amazon Elastic Load Balancer (ELB) is an aws service that is a managed load balancer.
+An Amazon Elastic Load Balancer (ELB) is an aws service that is a managed load balancer [[Load Balancing](https://github.com/EliotKhachi//publicZk/tree/main/202309150454)].
 It's guaranteed to work, takes care of upgrades, maintenance, and has high availability.
 Only provides a few configuration details.

 ## 4 Kinds of Load Balancers
 1. Application Load Balancer (HTTP / HTTPS) - Layer 7